CarlosEduardoChiarellaBraga/Encryption/README.md

 # Encryption
 I made an algorithm that encrypt/decrypt text with only some of the characters avaiable, given a key and the text.

-# Is it safe?
-Actually, I don't even know if this is applicable on a real-world project: there are not key-exchange systems, it is only one file with some functions.
-I am far from an expert on Computer Science: I am just having fun building some algorithms/tools.
-This is  *for fun only*.

 # What it is?
 I made an algorithm to encrypt a message with limited amount of characters *(but you can add if you want, it is as easy as adding at "alf" list)*.